Eoyie/algolabra/documentation/Implementation_document.md

 ### Game Manager
 - Grid:
-  - New Grid
+  - New Grid: Creates a starting grid
-  - Set Grid
+  - Set Grid: Sets a given custom grid
-  - Check Valid Grid
+  - Check Valid Grid: Check validity of custom grid
 - Tiles:
-  - Add Game Tile
+  - Add Game Tile: Adds 2 or 4 tiles or a given custom tiles to a given position
-  - Get Free Tiles
+  - Get Free Tiles: Returns all blank tiles
-- Move & move checks
+- Move & move checks: Moves the grid in given direction based on various checks
 - Check Game End

 ### Game UI
-- Start
+- Ask Grid: Asks if the player wants to use a custom grid or not
+- Start: If a valid or default grid moves to the game loop
-- Run Game
+- Run Game: Game loop
-- Take Input
+- Take Input: Takes inputs of arrow keys, space and closing
-- Draw Board
+- Draw Board: Updates the pygame visible board
-- End Game
+- End Game: Prints the reached biggest tile and score

 ### AI
-- Heuristic Evaluation
+- Heuristic Evaluation: Snake heuristic evaluation of given board
-- Next Move
+- Next Move: Gets next best move by the help of Expectiminimax
 - Expectiminimax

 ## The time and space complexities achieved
-I remain to be uncertain of these, so estimates in the project estimation are the closest I have to an asnwer.
+I remain to be uncertain of these, so estimates in the project estimation are the closest I have to an answer.

 ## Shortcomings
 - AI sometimes frozes when almost full